fdiebel/lomo-35opf18-1-ff/README.md

 ![Image](https://github.com/fdiebel/lomo-35opf18-1-ff/blob/master/img/01.jpg)

+If you own this lens, you know how insanely huge it is, and so you'll understand why you need a fairly large print area to print this thing.
 Depending on your lens and the wear on its barrel, the fit may be tight enough to require a bit of sanding before installation.

 Author
 --------